 AppLocker can ensure that users are only allowed to run authorized executables, installer packages and scripts.
 It provides a good selection of rules, including filename, publisher and file hash.
 In addition, it is possible to identify applications based on their file properties, such as product name and version, although this capability is restricted to signed applications.

 The lack of support for management consoles and control panel applets, introduces a slight security concern, as unauthorized snap-ins and applets may be launched by the user.
 Other areas of Group Policy can be configured to hide control panel applets, but this does not stop a rogue control panel applet from actually running.
-Management console snap-ins can also be controlled through Group Policy settings, and although this does go further than superficial hiding of snap-ins, the whitelisting of third party snap-ins could prove challenging, so it’s a shame that AppLocker can’t control snap-ins through the restriction of msc files.
+Management console snap-ins can also be controlled through Group Policy settings, and although this does go further than superficial hiding of snap-ins, the allow listing of third party snap-ins could prove challenging, so it’s a shame that AppLocker can’t control snap-ins through the restriction of msc files.

 Although AppLocker can handle software installation packages, a high proportion of software installers will require local admin rights to install.
-Granting local admin rights to a user will make any attempt to control application execution a futile undertaking, as the user will effectively have complete control over their desktop, and so the whitelisting of software packages with AppLocker is severely limited.
+Granting local admin rights to a user will make any attempt to control application execution a futile undertaking, as the user will effectively have complete control over their desktop, and so the allow listing of software packages with AppLocker is severely limited.

 End User Experience

 Where AppLocker really disappoints is in its end user experience.
 The end user message that is displayed when an application is blocked can’t be configured, and so the IT department are not able to convey a meaningful message to their user base when an application is blocked.
 This is further compounded by the lack of any method for a user to request access to an unauthorized application.
 It’s highly unlikely that the IT department will get application control policies configured correctly first time, and so the lack of informative messaging and a user feedback mechanism will make the ongoing fine tuning and maintenance of policies more challenging.